Aeta people: Etymology

 The term "Dumagat" or "Dumaget" is an exonym meaning "[people] from Magat River."
-Although it is commonly confused with the etymology of the Visayan Dumagat ("sea people", from the root word dagat - "sea") of Mindanao.
+The Luzon Dumagats are not to be confused with the etymology of the Visayan Dumagat ("sea people", from the root word dagat - "sea") who dwell in the coastal areas of Mindanao, contrasting them from inland Lumad.

 Other exonyms of the Aeta are more derogatory.
 These include baluga ("half-breed") and pugot ("head-hunter").
 The Aeta themselves call non-Negrito groups with various names that reflect their ancient relationships with Austronesians.
 These include names like ugsin, ugdin, ogden, or uldin ("red"); putî or pute ("white"); unat ("straight-haired"); or agani ("[rice] harvester").

 Definition

 Aeta (also Ayta, Áitâ, Ita, Alta, Arta, Atta, or Agta) is a collective term.
 Although commonly thought of as a single group, it is in reality composed of several ethnic groups that share similar hunter-gatherer lifestyles and physical features.
 They are usually divided into three main groups: the Aeta from Central Luzon; the Agta of Southeastern Luzon; and the Dumagat (also spelled Dumaget) of Eastern Luzon.
 These divisions, however, are arbitrary, and the three names can be used interchangeably.
 They are also commonly confused with the Ati people of the Visayas Islands.

 The following is a list of ethnolinguistic groups usually considered to be Aeta, and the provinces they are from.